microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/Get-MgSiteListItemDriveItemContent.md

 # Get-MgSiteListItemDriveItemContent

 ## SYNOPSIS
-Get content for the navigation property driveItem from sites
+The content stream, if the item represents a file.

 ## SYNTAX